-During 2013 the LAP provided effective early intervention consistent with the program's mission of enhancing public protection while supporting recovering attorneys in their rehabilitation and competent practice of law.
+During 2014 the LAP provided effective early intervention consistent with the program's mission of enhancing public protection while supporting recovering attorneys in their rehabilitation and competent practice of law.
 Specific initiatives addressed during the year included:

-- 1. Encouraging more law students with histories of substance-related offenses to be evaluated by the LAP prior to applying for membership.
-In terms of protecting the public through prevention of future attorney misconduct, the work of the LAP with applicants to the Bar may have the greatest impact. - 2.
-Continuing to expand education to the membership regarding the problems addressed by the program, including cognitive issues commonly encountered in later life.
-The program has explored strategies for addressing competency issues in the senior lawyer population, including being available to advise concerned colleagues and family members. - 3.
-Completing two videos that use moving testimonial statements from graduates of the program to explain the components and benefits of the LAP experience.
+- 1. Encouraging more law students to be evaluated for participation in the LAP prior to applying for membership.
+In terms of protecting the public through prevention of future attorney misconduct, the work of the LAP with applicants to the State Bar may have the greatest impact. - 2.
+Continuing to expand education to the membership regarding the range of problems addressed by the program, including cognitive issues commonly encountered in later life.
+The program is now available to advise colleagues and family members regarding competency concerns in the senior lawyer population. - 3.
+Posting two videos on the State Bar YouTube page that use moving testimonial statements from graduates of the program to explain the components and benefits of the LAP experience.
+The videos have been viewed over 800 times.

-The Program conducted 176 intakes with attorneys during 2013.
-Nineteen attorneys completed three years of participation in the Monitored LAP in addition to meeting all of the criteria for successful completion.
-Four attorneys were denied acceptance into the LAP as a result of not meeting the acceptance criteria.
+The Program conducted 179 intakes with attorneys during 2014.
+Ten attorneys completed three years of participation in the Monitored LAP in addition to meeting all of the criteria for successful completion.
+Fifteen attorneys or State Bar applicants were denied acceptance into the LAP as a result of not meeting the acceptance criteria.
 Two attorneys' participation in the Monitored LAP was terminated due to one or more of the reasons identified in the termination criteria.